Penny Stock Fraud Attorney

 Why Choose Varnavides Law for Your Penny Stock Fraud Case

-Attorney Gary Varnavides brings unique qualifications to penny stock fraud litigation.
+Gary Varnavides brings unique qualifications to penny stock fraud litigation.
 During his 10 years at Sichenzia Ross Ference LLP, a prominent securities litigation firm, Gary defended broker-dealers and financial institutions against investor claims.
-This defense-side experience provides invaluable insight into how opposing counsel will approach your case.
+This prior defense-side experience provides insight into how opposing counsel will approach your case.

 Defense-Side Insight